oils-for-unix/oils/doc/oil-language-tour.md

 (The `$` before the quote doesn't mean "interpolation".
 It's an unfortunate syntax collision.)

-#### Multiline Strings
+#### Multi-line Strings

-Multiline strings are surrounded with triple quotes.
+Multi-line strings are surrounded with triple quotes.
 They come in the same three varieties, and leading whitespace is stripped in a convenient way.

     sort <<< """